Cycloid gear

+A cycloidal gear is a toothed gear with a cycloidal profile.
+Such gears are used in mechanical clocks and watches, rather than the involute gear form used for most other gears.
+Cycloidal gears have advantages over involute gears in such applications in being able to be produced flat (making them easier to polish, and thereby reduce friction), and having fewer points of contact (both reducing friction and wear).

-The gear tooth profile is based on the epicycloid and hypocycloid curves, which are the curves generated by a circle rolling around the outside and inside of another circle, respectively.
+Their gear tooth profile is based on the epicycloid and hypocycloid curves, which are the curves generated by a circle rolling around the outside and inside of another circle, respectively.

+Characteristics

 When two toothed gears mesh, an imaginary circle, the pitch circle, can be drawn around the centre of either gear through the point where their teeth make contact.
 The curves of the teeth outside the pitch circle are known as the addenda, and the curves of the tooth spaces inside the pitch circle are known as the dedenda.
 An addendum of one gear rests inside a dedendum of the other gear.

 In the cycloidal gears, the addenda of the wheel teeth are convex epi-cycloidal and the dedenda of the pinion are concave hypocycloidal curves generated by the same generating circle.
 This ensures that the motion of one gear is transferred to the other at locally constant angular velocity.

 The size of the generating circle may be freely chosen, mostly independent of the number of teeth.

 A Roots blower is one extreme, a form of cycloid gear where the ratio of the pitch diameter to the generating circle diameter equals twice the number of lobes.
 In a two-lobed blower, the generating circle is one-fourth the diameter of the pitch circles, and the teeth form complete epi- and hypo-cycloidal arcs.

+In clock and watch making

+Cycloidal gears are used in clock and watch making, for three reasons.